 The scrum methodology revolves around 3 major roles:

-- Product Owner – Product Owner is liable for defining and finalizing the tasks list and accomplishing in the given time interval.
+- Product Owner – The Product Owner is liable for defining and finalizing the tasks list and accomplishing it in the given time interval.

 - Development Team – The development team work on a specific project.
-These individuals include testers, business analysts or programmers.
+These individuals include testers, business analysts, and programmers.

 Challenges Faced by Scrum

-Scrum being a time tested methodology has provided efficacious results to numerous organizations, but there are few aspects which can hinder its efficiency.
+Scrum is a time-tested methodology that has provided efficacious results to numerous organizations, but there are a few aspects that can hinder its efficiency.
 Firstly you need to be experienced and skilled enough to use it.
 Just not only the Scrum Master but even the team should have high-level skills to get Scrum working.
-This methodology demands the team and organization using it should be fast enough in all the aspects.
+This methodology demands the team and organization using it should be fast enough in all aspects.

 What is Kanban?